The eight pronominal verbs most used in Italian

 This pronominal verb has at least three different meanings:

-To scrape through a situation.
-So, to just manage to overcome it.
+1. To scrape through a difficult situation – to just manage to get by or overcome it.

 Here are examples: